Events & Tickets

 In 1969, after winning the Koussevitzky Prize at Tanglewood, he was appointed Assistant Conductor of the Boston Symphony Orchestra.
 That year he also made his New York debut with the Boston Symphony and gained international recognition after replacing Music Director William Steinberg in mid-concert.
 He was later appointed Principal Guest Conductor of the Boston Symphony Orchestra where he remained until 1974.
 He was Music Director of the Buffalo Philharmonic from 1971 to 1979 and a Principal Guest Conductor of the Los Angeles Philharmonic from 1981 to 1985.
 His guest conducting includes appearances with the major orchestras of Europe and the United States.

-Grammy Award-winning mezzo-soprano Sasha Cooke has been called a "luminous standout" (The New York Times) and "equal parts poise, radiance and elegant directness" (Opera News).
-Ms. Cooke appears frequently this season singing Mahler, whose works she has sung to great acclaim on four different continents.
-Sought after by the world’s leading orchestras, opera companies and chamber music ensembles for her versatile repertoire and commitment to new music, Ms. Cooke's season continues to bring world premiere performances and unique artistic collaborations.
+Two-time Grammy Award-winning mezzo-soprano Sasha Cooke has been called a “luminous standout” (The New York Times) and “equal parts poise, radiance and elegant directness” (Opera News).
+She is sought after by the world’s leading orchestras, opera companies and chamber music ensembles for her versatile repertoire and commitment to new music.

-A graduate of Rice University and The Juilliard School, Ms. Cooke also attended the Music Academy of the West, the Aspen Music Festival, the Ravinia Festival’s Steans Music Institute, the Wolf Trap Foundation, the Marlboro Music Festival, the Metropolitan Opera’s Lindemann Young Artist Development Program and Seattle Opera and Central City Opera’s Young Artist Training Programs.
+Sasha Cooke is a graduate of Rice University and The Juilliard School.
+She also attended the Music Academy of the West, Aspen Music Festival, Ravinia Festival’s Steans Music Institute, Wolf Trap Foundation, Marlboro Music Festival, Metropolitan Opera’s Lindemann Young Artist Development Program, and Seattle Opera and Central City Opera’s Young Artist Training Programs.